sdeigm/uni-meter/README.md

 sudo /opt/uni-meter/bin/uni-meter.sh
 ```

-If everything is set up correctly, the tool should start up and you should see an output like
+If everything is set up correctly, the tool should start up, and you should see an output like

 ```shell
 24-12-04 07:29:08.006 INFO  uni-meter                - ##################################################################